ErhardLabs/virtuoso/README.md

 The variables are setup for our color scheme.
 Therefore, you want to use the variables found in the `utilities/variables/_variables.scss` file.

+## JS Files

+Navigate to `assets/js/src`.
+This is where you will add new JS files or make changes to existing files.

+`assets/js/dist` is where the compiled JS will go.
+This is also the directory you will point to when enqueueing JS files.

-## Gulp and Sass
+## Gulp Sass and JS

 When you are actively making styling changes, you need to convert the Sass files into a compressed CSS file.
 The first step is to make sure that you have all of the node modules installed, i.e. that are defined in the `package.json` file.
 To install, you will need npm and node installed in your machine.

 Once you've ran through the install instructions, you'll have access to several Gulp commands.

  `gulp watch` - changes to the Sass files and have them compiled into native CSS.
 And changes to the JS files will be compiled with [Babel](https://babeljs.io/), linted, and minified.

- `gulp styles` - changes to the Sass files and have them compiled into native CSS `gulp js` - changes to the JS files will be compiled with [Babel](https://babeljs.io/), linted, and minified.
+ `gulp styles` - changes to the Sass files and have them compiled into native CSS.
+Only runs once.

+ `gulp js` - changes to the JS files will be compiled with [Babel](https://babeljs.io/), linted, and minified.
+Only runs once.

 ## Contributions